maivanquanbk/az204/README.md

 Azure Backup is native support for Azure Virtual Machines, both Windows, and Linux.

+Azure Backup is an automatic process which takes VM snapshots without shuting down the VM.

 #### Azure Resource Manager templates

 ***

-Resource Manager templates are JSON files that define the resources you need to deploy for your solution.
+**Resource Manager templates** are JSON files that define the resources you need to deploy for your solution.
 ARM template features include **declarative syntax** and **repeatable results**.

 **Azure VM extensions** are small applications that allow you to configure and automate tasks on Azure VMs after initial deployment.
 You bundle extensions with a new VM deployment or run them against an existing system.

+**Custom Script Extension** downloads and executes scripts on Azure virtual machines.
+This extension is useful for post deployment configuration, software installation, or any other configuration or management tasks.
+Scripts can be downloaded from Azure storage or GitHub, or provided to the Azure portal at extension run time.
+We can use Custom Script Extension for both Window and Linux VM.

+**Cloud-init** is a widely used approach to customize a Linux VM as it boots for the first time.
+You can use cloud-init to install packages and write files, or to configure users and security.
+As cloud-init runs during the initial boot process, there are no additional steps or required agents to apply your configuration.

 #### Create, publish and deploy container images for solutions